 DON JUAN

-We are given our lives but once, Commander.
-“Everyone once,” said the poet.
-To everyone everywhere the right to realize their most ennobling possibility.
+As you know, Commander, we are given our lives but once.
+So, to everyone everywhere the right to realize their most ennobling possibility.
 An age-old idea.

 DEVIL